pcrumley/tristanAutomater/README.md

 ## Known issues
 Will not work for 3D runs (will work for 2D runs, 1D runs not tested but should work.)

+Currently assume every job has roughly the same computational cost when doing load balancing accross slurm scripts.
+May want to consider a mode where more cells or particles means that more cores are dedicated to the run.